This post is also available in: Svenska

 Stroller, baby car seat, harness or shawl

-Baby clothes – what do we need?
+Baby clothes – what do you need?

 Many newborns vomit a lot and their poop can often spill over onto their clothes.
 So a lot of clothes are required.
 If you do not have your own washing machine, consider buying one.
-It is one of the smartest purchases will make before having the baby.
+It is one of the smartest purchases you will make before having the baby.

 You can count on receiving a lot of clothes from friends and families in the smallest sizes.
 So even if it’s good to have 5-6 bodies, see if you can get away with only buying 2-3 pieces.
-Here is what I suggest you prepare for before the arrival of the baby:
+Here is what I suggest you prepare for before the arrival of your baby: